SwetaT30/Task-1/README.md

-# Task-1
 # Data Cleaning and Preprocessing

-Project Name - Customer Personality Analysis
+# Project Name - Customer Personality Analysis

+# Overview

 Customer Personality Analysis involves thoroughly examining a company’s ideal customers.
 It enables businesses to gain deeper insights into their audience, making it easier to tailor products to meet the distinct needs, behaviors, and concerns of various customer segments.